 The Partnership is required to fund a replacement reserve in the initial amount of \$20,000 in accordance with the regulatory agreement with the City of Vista.
 In accordance with the operating budget approved by the Department of Housing and Community Development, the Partnership was required to fund a replacement reserve of \$16,386 annually from March 24, 2005, through April 8, 2014.
 Beginning April 8, 2014, the Partnership is required to fund a replacement reserve of \$19,800 annually.
-The replacement reserve balance totaled \$158,550 at each of the years ended December 31, 2021 and 2020.
+The replacement reserve balance totaled \$198,632 and \$158,550 at December 31, 2022 and 2021, respectively.

 The Organization is required to maintain replacement reserve accounts for each property obtained through Neighborhood Stabilization Program and HOME Investment Partnership Program funding.
 These amounts vary by property and must be funded annually beginning two months subsequent to the completion of rehabilitation.
-The replacement reserve balance totaled \$164,213 and \$170,049 at December 31, 2021 and 2020, respectively.
+The replacement reserve balance totaled \$221,855 and \$164,213 at December 31, 2022 and 2021, respectively.